aaronlab/SweetCardScanner/README.md

 ## Installation

-- In Xcode, add SwiftPM with the URL of this repository:
+- In Xcode, add the URL of this repository in SwiftPM:

   ```http
   https://github.com/aaronLab/SweetCardScanner.git